techgirldiaries/MagicTiles/README.md

 # 2048 JavaScript Game

-A game of 2048 in vanilla JavaScript, HTML and CSS

-In this tutorial, I created the very popular game 2048 in JavaScript, HTML and CSS!
-No canvas required!
+2048, the very popular game in Vanilla JS, HTML and CSS.

 ### Rules of 2048